Cebeerre/VerisureEchoDevice/README.md

 */5 * * * * /usr/bin/curl http://localhost:5000/api/v1.0/synclog
 ```

-To test the thing, run both this python script and fauxmo in different consoles and check the standard outputs
+To test the thing, run both this python script,fauxmo,redis and rq in different consoles and check the standard outputs

 ```
 $ ./verisure.py